nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic2.rst

 A ``on`` and ``once`` handler (blatant ripoff from Node.js EventEmitter).
 The ``on`` registers a function to an ``event`` that gets called each time that event is detected in a ``SocketIO`` message.
 The ``once`` registers a function that will only fire once when a message of the event type is detected in a ``SocketIO`` message.

 Why do we do this.
 Well simply put.
 When we do a single call to the backend we don't want the callback to be executed more than once and since all messaging is driven by events we register a callback for only a single ``execution``.
 But for some other things like when a new player joins the game we might want to get messaged each time it happens using the same function.
 That's when ``on`` comes into force.
-It will make more sense when we show you the next code.
+Don't worry it will make more sense when we show you the next pice of code.

 .. code-block:: javascript
     :linenos: